actionml/harness/install.md

 You are now ready to launch and run Harness with the included Engines

+# Elasticsearch 5.x or 6.x

+Some newer engines require Elasticsearch.
+Anything based on the Universal Recommender, for instance, uses Elasticsearch to store the model and to run special queries not allowed in other DBS.
+These special "similarity" queries are actually part of the algorithm so Elasticsearch is a requirement (although any engine based on Lucene could be used, if you write your own client to perform the same operations).

+Elasticsearch can be installed from supported Debian apt-get repos, Fedora yum repos, or macOS brew repos.
+All will install 5.x or newer.

+## macOS High Sierra

+    $ brew update
+    $ brew install elasticsearch

+## Ubuntu

+The repo to use should match the version of Ubuntu.
+For Ubuntu 16.06 LTS your have already installed Java 8 so see the rest here: [Elasticsearch on Ubuntu](https://www.howtoforge.com/tutorial/how-to-install-elastic-stack-on-ubuntu-16-04/#step-install-and-configure-elasticsearch).
+You only need to perform step #2.

+## Docker Elasticsearch

+If you wish to use Docker containers for ES, just be sure to supply the host a port in any Engine's JSON config (not supported for 0.3.0-RC1)

 # Launching Harness

 To configure Harness for localhost connections you should not need to change the configuration in `harness/Harness-0.3.0-SNAPSHOT/bin/harness-env`.
 Look there to see examples for changing port numbers and if you want to connect to Harness from other hosts have it listen to `0.0.0.0` instead of `localhost`, which is default.